hamk-uas/HAMK_Smart_City/README.md

 This is repository includes Python3 scripts for smart Building Automation system development during Smart City project.
 The Smart City project of Häme University of Applied Sciences focuses on promoting low-carbon developments through implementation of Artificial Intelligence.
 To learn more about the project, read [popular](https://blog.hamk.fi/hamk-smart/koneoppiminen-alykkaissa-rakennuksissa/) and [technical](https://blog.hamk.fi/hamk-smart/alykaupunki-hanke-edistaa-tekoalyn-tuotteistamista-rakennuksissa/) blog posts from HAMK Smart blog (in Finnish).

 The current branch 'scenario-testing' contains data, trained models and scripts for scenario testing modeling.
-It was created in order to reproduce the results of the article together with confidence intervals.
-Article citation: Metsä-Eerola, I.; Pulkkinen, J.; Niemitalo, O.; Koskela, O. On Hourly Forecasting Heating Energy Consumption of HVAC with Recurrent Neural Networks.
-Energies 2022, 15, 5084. https://doi.org/10.3390/en15145084
+It was created in order to reproduce the results of the [article](https://doi.org/10.3390/en15145084) together with confidence intervals.

 See also the ['main'](https://github.com/hamk-uas/HAMK_Smart_City/tree/main) branch.